-Alan Cooper, The Inmates Are Running the Asylum
+Alan Cooper, The Inmates Are Running the Asylum (2004)

 There is no such thing as the average person.

-Don Norman, The Design of Everyday Things
+Don Norman, The Design of Everyday Things (2013)

-- 1,055 people, meaning 25.9% of the sample, corresponded roughly to the average height.
+- 1,055 people, or 25.9% of the sample, roughly matched the average height.

 Personas are individually and vividly described representatives of the target group or a customer segment.